-- 1. Outdoor amenity space shall be provided for the entirety of the property at a minimum ratio of 4.6% of gross land area and shall be distributed throughout the site.
-Each Pod shall be required to provide outdoor amenity space at a minimum ratio of 3.6% of Pod area, so long as overall property minimum is met.

-- 2. Outdoor amenity space shall be calculated as a function of gross land area of the development.
-Outdoor amenity space may be met in one contiguous open area or in multiple open areas on the lot and must meet minimum dimensions described as follows:

-- a.
-Where not located adjacent to a building, or where located adjacent to a building that is three stories in height or less, an outdoor amenity space must be at least 10 feet in width and length, with a minimum area of 100 square feet.

-- b.
-Where located adjacent to a building that is four stories in height or greater, the outdoor amenity space shall have greater dimensions, such that the space is in proportion to the associated building, provides a comfortable scale for pedestrians, and invites public use and enjoyment.
-In no case shall the area of a single outdoor amenity space be required to exceed the minimum outdoor amenity space ratio as specified for the property.

-- c.
-Where located in the build-to zone and used to create inviting space along a street facing façade, the width of the outdoor amenity space measured perpendicular to the right-of-way may be less than the dimension prescribed above, subject to approval of a design alternative.

-- 3. Outdoor amenity space may be counted to meet the build-to-zone percentage requirements; however, only half the width of the applicable outdoor amenity space can be counted toward the required percentage.

-- 4. Where pedestrian pass-throughs are provided, they may qualify as outdoor amenity space if they are unobstructed above by any building elements and meet all other requirements of this section.
-A building element used for shade purposes, such as a pergola or canopy, which allows partial views to the sky, may be considered as unobstructed above.

-- 5. Outdoor amenity space cannot be parked or driven upon, except for emergency access and permitted temporary events.

-- 6. Note that streetscape components and parking lot landscaping shall not be included in the outdoor amenity space calculations.

-- 7. Outdoor amenity spaces may include but are not limited to facilities such as examples listed below:

-- a. green space

-- b. courtyards

-- c. seating area plazas

-- d. water features

-- e. amphitheaters

-- f. patios

-- g. parks

-- h. rooftops

-- i. public art

-- j. dog parks

-- k. playgrounds

-- I. pavilions

-- m. sport courts

-- n. community gardens

-- o. other outdoor public elements

-- 8. Outdoor amenity space shall meet ADA accessibility standards.
+- 1. Outdoor Amenity Space shall be provided for the entirety of the property at a minimum ratio of 4.6% of gross land area and shall be distributed throughout the site.
+Each Pod shall be required to provide Outdoor Amenity Space at a minimum ratio of 3.6% of Pod area, so long as overall property minimum is met. - 2.
+Outdoor Amenity Space shall be calculated as a function of gross land area of the development.
+Outdoor Amenity Space may be met in multiple open areas within the pod and must meet minimum dimensions described as follows: - a.
+Where not located adjacent to a building, or where located adjacent to a building that is three stories in height or less, an Outdoor Amenity Space must be at least 10 feet in width and length, with a minimum area of 100 square feet. - b.
+Where located adjacent to a building that is four stories in height or greater, the Outdoor Amenity Space shall have greater dimensions, such that the space is in proportion to the associated building, provides a comfortable scale for pedestrians, and invites public use and enjoyment.
+In no case shall the area of a single outdoor amenity space be required to exceed the minimum Outdoor Amenity Space ratio as specified for the property. - c.
+Where located in the build-to zone and used to create inviting space along a street facing facade, the width of the Outdoor Amenity Space measured perpendicular to the right-of-way may be less than the dimension prescribed above, subject to approval of a Design Alternative. - 3.
+Outdoor Amenity Space may be counted to meet the build-to-zone percentage requirements; however, only half the width of the applicable Outdoor Amenity Space can be counted toward the required percentage. - 4.
+Outdoor Amenity Space cannot be parked or driven upon, except for emergency access and permitted temporary events. - 5.
+Note that parking lot landscaping shall not be included in the Outdoor Amenity Space calculations except where improved to the extent to constitute one of the examples identified in #7, below. - 6.
+Outdoor Amenity Spaces may include but are not limited to facilities such as examples listed below: - a. green space - b. plazas - c. courtyards - d. seating area plazas - e. water features - f. amphitheaters - g. patios - h. parks